cypheroJ/distribution_map/README.md

 # **----Things to keep in mind----**

+1. The script can generate main and sub-plots separatedly, you may need to edit them manually in Inkscape for your needs.
-The plot may vary for different users; you may need to adjust it accordingly.
+2. The plot may vary for different users; you may need to adjust it accordingly.

 Especially:
 ##### outer vertical grid line for the elevation profile